rnascunha/xerock_web/README.md

 > :warning: All features are just fully functional at Chrome.

-I think the best way to learn how to use something, is using.
-So just give a try [here](https://rnascunha.github.io/xerock/).
+I think the best way to learn how to use something is using.
+Give a try [here](https://rnascunha.github.io/xerock/).
 But if you really want to know the minor details, keep reading.

 The *interface* is divided in 5 views: